 The Collegiate World Cup of Sales is the ultimate measure of a University sales program’s focus on overall business revenue generating skills:

-- The Community Involvement event where all attendees are asked to bring a food item for the Orlando Food Bank is replaced by the Set Sail on Your Career Part B event.
-Five dollars of every competitor registration will be donated to the Orlando Food Bank
+- The Community Involvement event where all attendees are asked to bring a food item for the Orlando Food Bank.
+Yes, points are awarded for this event too.

 Get an overview of the entire event and why students are so excited to participate in ICSC.